sarunonline/sarunonline/README.md

+## Welcome
 - 👋 Hi, I'm @sarunonline
 - 👀 I'm interested in developing and sharing applications for the scientific community.
 - 🌱 I'm currently learning future-ready Data Analytic tools, like SQL and, PowerBI.
 I am also learning Machine Learning tools using jyputer notebook, pandas, mathplotlib, and NumPy modules.
 - 📝 I've plan to learn about Deep learning concepts that may be useful for scientific research.
 <!--- - 💞️ I’m looking to collaborate on ... --->
 - 📫 How to reach me at [sarun@iitism.ac.in](mailto:sarun@iitism.ac.in) or [sarunpm@gmail.com](mailto:sarunpm@gmail.com)

+🙏 🙏 Thanks for visiting! 🙏 🙏

 <!---
 sarunonline/sarunonline is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.